Sinking of the Moskva: Missile strike

-On 15 April, a senior US Defense official said that Moskva had been hit by two Neptune missiles; he also stated that the ship was about 65 nmi south of Odesa when she was struck and that the cruiser continued onward under her own power before sinking on 14 April.
+On 15 April, a senior US defense official said that Moskva had been hit by two Neptune missiles; he also stated that the ship was about 65 nmi south of Odesa when she was struck and that the cruiser continued onward under her own power before sinking on 14 April.
 The official also said intelligence appraisals indicated there were casualties at the time of the strike, but he did not know how many.
 The Ukrainian missiles were apparently fired from a land-based launcher near Odesa while Moskva was located 60–65 nmi offshore.

 On 5 May, a US official said that the US gave "a range of intelligence" to assist in the sinking of the Moskva.
 However, the decision to strike was purely a Ukrainian one.
 There was a US Navy P-8A Poseidon maritime surveillance aircraft in the area before the sinking.
 The P-8A from Italy was patrolling within its radar range over the Black Sea and the US, when asked, did identify the ship as the Moskva as part of intelligence sharing to help Ukraine defend against attacks from Russian ships.
 The US Department of Defense spokesman John Kirby stated: "There was no provision of targeting information by any United States Navy P-8 flying in these air policing missions."

-Moskva was equipped with a triple-tiered air defense that could have provided an adequate chance of intercepting the incoming Neptune missiles, with 3–4 minutes of radar detection warning.
+The Moskva was equipped with a triple-tiered air defence that could have provided an adequate chance of intercepting the incoming Neptune missiles, with 3–4 minutes of radar detection warning.
 There was no record that the crew had activated these systems, including the S-300F and 9K33 Osa surface-to-air missiles, chaff or decoys, electronic jamming, or the last-ditch AK-630 close-in weapon systems.
 Tayfun Ozberk, a Turkey correspondent for Defense News, suggested that the ship's radars either failed to detect the incoming Neptune missiles or that the defenses were not ready to engage the detected threat, implying a lack of crew training for such emergency scenarios.

 The operation to sink Moskva may have been assisted by the use of at least one Bayraktar TB2 drone (UCAV), which seems to have observed the event and may have played other roles in the ship's sinking.
 The Telegram post by the Wagner Group and a Ukrainian official said the drone "diverted" or "distracted" the crew, but David Hambling, a technology journalist writing in Forbes, considered this unlikely, since the ship's anti-drone and anti-missile defenses were provided by two different systems: the long-range SA-N-6 Grumble (S-300F) missiles against the drone and the multibarreled AK-630 cannons against the Neptune missiles.